mzschwartz5/final-project/README.md

 [Marching cubes python implementation](https://github.com/BorisTheBrave/mc-dc/blob/a165b326849d8814fb03c963ad33a9faf6cc6dea/marching_cubes_3d.py)

 ## Build and run
-- Create build folder under the project root directory
+- Create build folder under the project root directory.
-- Note: the next step will install pip and (through pip) jinja2, if not already installed.
+- Note: the next step requires jinja2 to be installed (can be installed via pip or pip3)
 - It will also do a git submodule update to pull GLFW, Glad, and other dependencies.
-- From the build folder, run `cmake ..`
+- From the build folder, run `cmake ..` This is the only time you'll need to explicitly run cmake.
-- If this is successful, you can now run `cmake --build . --config Debug` or `cmake --build . --config Release` to generate the executable file in the build directory.
+- If this is successful, you can now run `cmake --build . --config Debug` or `cmake --build . --config Release` to generate the executable file in the build/Debug (or /Release) directory.
-- Run the executable: `./Spliced`
+- Run the executable: `./Spliced` (or `./Spliced.exe` on Windows)

 Alternatively, if developing with VSCode:
 - After running cmake the first time, you can simply open the command pallette (Cmd (or Ctrl) + Shift + P) and run "Tasks: Run Build Task" and select Debug or Release, to build the executable.